 Isoelectric Focusing (IEF)

 Isoelectric focusing is a type of separation where the solutes migrate based on a different principle.
-The separation takes place on a gel where a pH gradient has been created using ampholytes.
+The separation occurs on a gel where a pH gradient has been created using ampholytes.
 Ampholytes are mixtures of amphoteric polyaminocarboxylic acids.
-This mixture possesses a range of pIs, a high buffering capacity at each pH, and is used to create pH gradients.
+This mixture possesses a range of pIs and a high buffering capacity at each pH.
+It is also used to create pH gradients.

 IEF is performed on a gel in a capillary tube, strip, or plate.
-Gels used are most commonly polyacrylamide gels, but agarose and cellulose acetate can also be used.
+Gels are commonly polyacrylamide gels, but agarose and cellulose acetate can also be used.